Tag Archives: reflections

 Celebrating Mama

-Someone said, crying is a way your eyes speak when your mouth can’t explain how broken your heart is.
+Someone said, Crying is a way your eyes speak when your mouth can’t explain how broken your heart is.

 We recently celebrated Mama’s birthday.
 While the company and the food were great, I saw Mama in a different light.
 It pained me to see her that way.
 Although she had a smile on her face, her eyes reflected pain and discomfort.

 Mama is aging and more feeble with time.
-She’s more of a shut-in these days and she can barely move.
+She’s more of a shut-in these days, and she can barely move.
 Many thoughts go through my head, along with memories of my difficult childhood past.
-But that was then and this is now.
+But that was then, and this is now.
 Mama is Mama – and she’s my Mama.
 I’ll take her any way I can get her – flaws and all.
 Hell, I even have flaws!
 But what troubles me is not what she and I have gone through together; what troubles me is the present.
-She is fearful of saying what ails her.
+She is afraid to say what ails her.
 She doesn’t like the idea of going to a hospital, nor the thought of possibly living in a nursing home one day.
-She’d rather suffer alone than communicate about her ailments in a doctor’s ear.
+She’d rather suffer alone than discuss her ailments with a doctor.
 I don’t know what to do.
-She’s never been an easy patient and she is stubborn.
+She’s never been an easy patient, and she is stubborn.

 I. Feel.
 Hopeless.

-I’m praying that the Lord shows us what to do and for Mama to be at peace.
+I’m praying that the Lord will show us what to do and that Mama will be at peace.
 I just want her to know that she’s loved and that we want only the best for her.
-I need her to feel safe and secure and to know beyond a shadow of a doubt; she does not have to fear.
+I need her to feel safe and secure and to know beyond a shadow of a doubt that she does not have to fear.
 Fear has torment.
 It will consume the mind and crush any hope one might dare to have.
 Fear troubles the heart and makes one weary.

 I believe God is bigger than our fears.
 I believe He wants us to cast all of our troubles to Him and not grow weary.
 We are not immune to the sufferings of this life, but because of the Lord, there is always hope.
 All He asks is that we put our trust in Him and lay our burdens down at His feet.
-He says to trust Him and lean not to our own understanding.
+He says to trust Him and lean not unto our own understanding.
 Not always an easy feat, I admit.

 Words may escape me at times.
 I may grow impatient and miscommunicate my true intentions; my grit and courage may fall short.
-But while I have breath in my being I will never give up on the goodness of God!
+But while I have breath in my being, I will never give up on the goodness of God!
 We are a work in progress.
 I know He will make a way.
 Look how far He has brought us – He’s not finished with any of us yet!

 I. Feel.
 Hopeful.

 I choose to allow forgiveness to remain in my heart.
 While Mama is still here, I will let her know that she is valued and loved.
-While it’s true our roles may have been reversed, she is still my Mama.
+While it’s true that our roles may have been reversed, she’s still my Mama.
 And you know what?

 I. Still.
 Need.
 My.
 Mama.